braydenc303/gitPractice/README.md

     code .
     ```

-5. Inside the readme.txt file, add the following line:
+5. Inside the experiments.txt file, add the following line:

     >Hello Git and GitHub